cypress-io/cypress-documentation/source/guides/guides/launching-browsers.md

 ## Unsupported Browsers

 Many browsers such as Firefox, Safari, and Internet Explorer are not currently supported.
-While it may be possible to modify the list of browsers found and run Cypress within them - we do not gaurantee full functionality.
+While it may be possible to modify the list of browsers found and run Cypress within them - we do not guarantee full functionality.
 Support for more browsers is on our roadmap.
 You can read an exhaustive explanation about our future cross browser testing strategy {% issue 310 'here' %}.

 # Browser Environment